DiGRA Australia 2019: What’s Next?

 Following on from the success of previous DiGRA Australia events, DiGRA Australia will remain a single track conference.

 DiGRA Australia is actively concerned with cultivating an inclusive research community.
 As such, as with previous DiGRA Australia events, registration for the 2019 National Conference will be free.
 Further, and for the first time, up to ten bursaries of no more than $500 each will be available for students and non-salaried early-career researchers no more than five years out from the end of their PhD who have a paper accepted to the conference to help cover travel and accommodation costs.
-A link to the application form for this bursary will be added to this CFP soon.

 We invite interested authors or makers to submit 400-800 word abstracts (not including references), anonymously for peer review.